NIA takes over probe into seizure of 2,988 kg heroin at Mundra port in Gujarat

-The National Investigation Agency (NIA) on Wednesday took over the probe into the seizure of 2,988 kg heroin at the Mundra port in Gujarat, an official said.
+The National Investigation Agency (NIA) on Wednesday in a statement said that it has taken over the investigation into seizure of nearly 3,000 kg of heroin worth over Rs 21,000 crore at Mundra port in Kutch district from the Directorate of Revenue Intelligence (DRI).
+The transfer of the investigation was based on an order passed by the Ministry of Home Affairs in Delhi on Wednesday.

-In pursuant to a Ministry of Home Affairs order issued on Wednesday, the NIA has taken up the investigation of the case under sections of the IPC, the NDPS Act and the Unlawful Activities (Prevention) Act against Machavaram Sudhakaran, Durga PV Govindaraju, Rajkumar P and others, the agency official said.
+The statement said that NIA had registered the case in Delhi under sections of NDPS Act and UAPA, among other charges against Chennai couple Machavaram Sudhakar and Durga PV Govindaraju Vaisali, Rajkumar P, among others.
+So far, three of the accused — Sudhakar, his wife Vaisali and Rajkumar P are kept at Palara jail in Bhuj in judicial custody while the remaining six are said to be in Delhi.

-NIA takes over case of seizure of 2988.21 kgs of narcotics at Mundra Port, Gujarat pic.twitter.com/omr6xe3jaR
+On Sunday, the DRI had produced one of the accused, Rajkumar P, before the special judge C M Pawar, a day before his remand was to end.
+The judge sent him to jail in judicial custody.

 Check out DH's latest videos